Saleumxay Kommasith: Life and career

 Saleumxay was born in Houaphan Province, Laos.
 He gained his MA in International Relations at the Moscow State University of International Relations in Moscow, Russia from 1986 to 1992.
 He continued his education at Monash University in Australia for another MA in International Study and Development from 1996 to 1997.
 In addition to Lao, he also speaks Russian, French and English.

 Throughout his years in the government, he has an extensive list of appointments.
 He was Director General of the Department of International Organizations at the Ministry of Foreign Affairs from 2007 to 2011.
 From 2011 to 2012, he was Assistant Minister of Foreign Affairs.
 From 2012 to 2013, he served as Permanent Representative of Laos to the United Nations.
 He was Vice Minister of Foreign Affairs from 2014 to 2016.
 He was elected as Minister of Foreign Affairs in April 2016.
 He was reelected as Minister of Foreign Affairs for second term at the 9th National Assembly in March 2021.
-On June 2022, he was appointed as the Deputy Prime Minister.
-On November 2024, he transferred to Prime Minister's office and was succeeded as Foreign Minister by Thongsavanh Phomvihane.
+In June 2022, he was appointed the Deputy Prime Minister.
+In November 2024, he transferred to Prime Minister's office and was succeeded as Foreign Minister by Thongsavanh Phomvihane.

 Personal life

 He is married with two daughters.
 He speaks English, French and Russian.
-He is a fan of Soccer and Golf.
+He is a fan of soccer and golf.